Here's where abortions are now banned or severely restricted

 South Dakota — A near-total ban on abortion took effect on June 24.
 On July 1, the governor also signed a ban on telemedicine abortions.
 (Last updated July 23)

-Wisconsin — A near-total ban on abortion is in effect; it's a pre-Roe law from 173 years ago.
+Wisconsin — A pre-Roe abortion ban from 173 years ago is under dispute.
 The state's attorney general has said he does not plan to enforce it, and filed a lawsuit challenging the ban.
-(Last updated July 23)
+Abortion care is largely unavailable.
+(Last updated August 26)

 Ban on hold

 Iowa — A six-week abortion ban from 2018 was blocked by the courts.
-On June 28, Iowa's governor asked a district court in Iowa to lift the injunction against the law.
+Iowa's governor has asked the state courts to lift the injunction against the law.
 Iowa also has a law in effect banning abortion at 22 weeks or later.
-(Last updated July 23)
+(Last updated Aug.
+12)

 Utah — A near-total ban is blocked by the courts and abortion is currently legal, with restrictions.
 A law banning abortion after 18 weeks is in effect.
 (Last updated July 23)